Working mothers: the hidden talent market

 It starts with reimagining the hiring process.
 Training recruiters to be more accepting of candidate employment gaps and to practise blind recruitment, avoiding biased interview questions.
 With new protocols and healthy boundaries that challenge culturally entrenched biases, recruiters are more likely to interview, and hiring managers are more likely to hire based strictly on skill set and cultural fit.

-Customised work arrangements, job sharing and project-based hiring
+Customised work arrangements, job sharing, and project-based hiring

 In Europe, women are four times more likely to work part-time than men.
 Flexible working models are critical for working mothers.
 Flexible work doesn’t necessarily mean working part-time or in task-oriented low-paying positions.
 High-paying executive roles that match a candidate’s skill set must also have aspects of flexibility.
 This will invite more mums to apply for management and C-suite positions.